 Halfway There co-founder Nicole Haroutunian is a New Jersey native and the author of the short story collection Speed Dreaming (Little A, 2015).
-Her work has appeared in Vol. 1 Brooklyn, The Literarian, Two Serious Ladies, Day One, and online at Tin House, among other publications.
+Her work has appeared in Post Road, Joyland, Tin House’s Open Bar, Vol. 1 Brooklyn, and elsewhere.
 Her short story, "Youse," was the winner of the 2013 Center for Fiction Short Story Contest.
 She is co-editor of the digital arts journal Underwater New York, holds an MFA from Sarah Lawrence College, works in museum education and lives in Queens.

 Apryl and Nicole met during their first workshop at Sarah Lawrence College's MFA program.